Measurement of the absolute branching fraction of the three-body decay $\Lambda_{c}^+ \to \Xi^{0}K^{+}\pi^{0}$ and search for $\Lambda_{c}^+ \to nK^+\pi^0$, $\Sigma^{0}K^{+}\pi^{0}$ and $\Lambda K^{+}\pi^{0}$: Background analysis

 The $\LCpair$ background is investigated for both categories with the $\LCpair$ inclusive MC samples, after removing the signal processes.
 The $\LCpair$ background distributions are the blue-shaded histograms in Figs.~\ref{fig:fit_Case2} and~\ref{fig:fit_reck}, and they have been normalized to the same luminosity as data.

-For the CAT-1 $q\bar{q}$ background, the data events in the $M_{\rm BC}$ sideband region, defined as $M_{\rm BC}\in (2.200,2.265)$ GeV/$c^2$, are used.
+For the Cat-1 $q\bar{q}$ background, the data events in the $M_{\rm BC}$ sideband region, defined as $M_{\rm BC}\in (2.200,2.265)$ GeV/$c^2$, are used.
 Since $\LCpair$ background is present in the sideband region, it is estimated using inclusive simulation samples and subtracted from the total sideband yield to determine the $q\bar{q}$ background in the sideband.
 The $q\bar{q}$ background in the signal region is extrapolated from the yield in the sideband using information from the simulation.
 In Cat-2, the simulated $q\bar q$ samples are used.

-Due to fake photons in the EMC, there exists a contamination from mismatched $\pi^0$ candidates (denoted as $\pi^0$ mismatch).
+There exists a contamination from mismatched $\pi^0$ candidates (denoted as $\pi^0$ mismatch), which consists of three sources: the first is due to the selection of an incorrect $\pi^0$ candidate in a signal event with multiple $\pi^0$ candidates; the second is where the $\pi^0$ candidate is reconstructed using photons that originated from two different $\pi^0$ decays; the third is caused by noise in the EMC, which creates a fake photon candidate that is used in the $\pi^0$ reconstruction.
 It has a wide shape and will not contribute to the narrow resonances in the distributions of \MrecPKPI{} and \MrecPKPIB{}.
 The $\pi^0$ mismatch background is estimated using simulation samples.
 Events containing showers where the angular separation between the true and reconstructed $ \pi^{0}$ directions is greater than $20^{\circ}$ are considered $\pi^0$ mismatch background, and the background is normalized according to the branching fractions of $\LamCXistarK$ and $\LamCXiKPi{}$ in the distributions of $\MrecPKPI$ and $\MrecPKPIB$.